Extraltodeus/VolumeAssistant/README.md

 # VolumeAssistant
-## NOTE : The new version is called Volmatic and is available on Steam :
+## NOTE : The new version is called Volmatic and is available on Steam (the base algorithm is also more performant) :
 https://store.steampowered.com/app/1443900/Volmatic/

 ### It also sounds way better